jessegmeyerlab/2022-multi-omics-review/manuscript.md

 3, Integrative sample prepatation for multi-omics

 In the context of multi-omics analyses, being able to perform multiple measurements on the same sample can also decrease experimental variation.
+In this section, we will review several integrative sample preparation technical advances that increased the capabilities of multiomic analysis.
+One important goal is to decrease the variation between different samples, ultimately to  .

  [@url:https://pubs.rsc.org/en/content/articlelanding/2020/an/d0an01149e/unauth]